AdobeDocs/experience-manager-65.en/help/sites-deploying/mssl-replication.md

 ### Install the Author Private Key {#install-the-author-private-key}

 1. Open the User Management page for the author instance. ([http://localhost:4502/libs/granite/security/content/useradmin.html](http://localhost:4502/libs/granite/security/content/useradmin.html))
-1. To open the properties of your user account, click or tap your user name.
+1. To open the properties of your user account, click your user name.
 1. If the Create KeyStore link appears in the Account Settings area, click the link.
 Configure a password and click OK.
 1. In the Account Settings area, click Manage Keystore.